MicrosoftDocs/architecture-center/docs/guide/hpc/autodesk-vred-core-content.md

 ### Results on NVadsA10_v5

 The following table shows the render time in seconds for various number of nodes of NVadsA10_v5 series VM instances.
-The results for a NCasT4_v3 series VM with 8 vCPUs (cores) serves as the baseline for determining relative speed increase.
+The results for a NCasT4_v3 series VM with 8 vCPUs (cores) serve as the baseline for determining relative speed increase.

 | VM Name | Number of nodes | Number of vCPUs | Number of GPUs | Render time (sec) | Relative speed increase |
 | --- | --- | --- | --- | --- | --- |